AbsaOSS/cobrix/README.md

 println(sparkSchema)
 ```

-If you want to extract a Spark SQL schema from a copybook using the Cobol parser directly:
+If you want to extract a Spark SQL schema from a copybook using the COBOL parser directly:
 ```scala
 import za.co.absa.cobrix.cobol.parser.CopybookParser
 import za.co.absa.cobrix.cobol.reader.policies.SchemaRetentionPolicy